bluenviron/mediamtx/README.md

 ### WHIP and WHEP

-WHIP and WHEP are two WebRTC extensions that allows to publish and read streams with WebRTC without passing through a web page.
+WHIP and WHEP are two WebRTC extensions that allow to publish and read streams with WebRTC without passing through a web page.
 This allows to use WebRTC as a general purpose streaming protocol.

 If you are using a software that supports WHIP, you can publish a stream to the server by using this WHIP URL: